SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/building-simple-cmdset-with-dialog-api.md

     For information about troubleshooting any errors, see [Known issues](../../known-issues-and-common-questions.md).

-6. Once the scaffolding completes, lock down the version of the project dependencies by running the following command:
+6. After the scaffolding completes, lock down the version of the project dependencies by running the following command:

     ```sh
     npm shrinkwrap